signalogic/SigSRF_SDK/README.md

 <a name="InstallNotes"></a>
 ## Install Notes

 Separate RAR packages are provided for different Linux distributions.
 Please choose the appropriate one or closest match.
-For some files, the install script will auto-check for kernel version and Linux distro version to decide which file version to install (including coCPU driver, if you have a coCPU card).
+For some files, the install script will auto-check for kernel version and Linux distro version to decide which file version to install.

+For advanced pcap examples, such as multiple streams, multiple RFC8108, dormant SSRC, etc. the "advanced pcap" .rar file must also be downloaded.
+This rar is password protected; to get the password please register with Signalogic (either from the website homepage or through e-mail).
+Depending on the business case, a short NDA covering only the advanced pcaps may be required.
+These restrictions are in place as as these pcaps were painstakingly compiled over several years of work and provide an advanced test suite our competitors don't have.
+If you already have multistream pcaps the demo will process these without limitation.
+Depending on your results you may want the Signalogic pcap examples for comparison.

 All .rar files and the auto install script must stay together in the same folder after downloading.

-Note that the install script checks for the presence of the unrar package, and if not found prompts to install it.
+Note that the install script checks for the presence of the unrar package, and if not found attempts to install it.
+There may be some additional prompts depending on the host Linux version.

-Several pcap files are included in the install, providing input for example command lines.
+Several pcap and wav files are included in the default install, providing input for example command lines.
 After these are verified to work, user-supplied pcaps, UDP input, and wav files can be used.

 ### Sudo Privilege